Dog Behaviour Support in Geneva

 270.- Chf (2 to 4 months validity)*

-This package is only available after an initial assessment.
+This package is only available after a behavioral assessment.

-The lessons are individual, at your place and/or at Happy Dogs our venue in Satigny.
-Each lesson is followed by a detailed summary sent by email.
+The sessions are individual, at your place and/or at Happy Dogs our venue in Satigny.
+Each session is followed by a detailed summary sent by email.

 * 48-hours cancellation policy, according to our general conditions.